polyglotdev/from-devops-to-platform-engineering-master-backstage-and-idps/backstage/docs/fastapi-app/docs/observability.md

         labels:
           severity: warning
         annotations:
-          summary: "FastAPI pod not ready"
+          summary: 'FastAPI pod not ready'
-          description: "Pod {{ $labels.pod }} has been not ready for 5 minutes"
+          description: 'Pod {{ $labels.pod }} has been not ready for 5 minutes'
 ```